aro-network/aro-docs/docs/technologies/architecture.md

   <img src={useBaseUrl('/img/technology/resource_trust_service.png')} style={{maxWidth: '800'}} />
 </div>

-This **Resource-Trust-Service** model is a simple, clear abstraction that outlines how ARO organizes edge hardware resources into an edge cloud network and highlights the core technologies involved.
+The **Resource–Trust–Service** model provides a clear, modular abstraction for how ARO organizes edge hardware into a robust edge cloud network, highlighting the key technologies involved.

-The **Resource** layer focuses on virtualizing and standardizing the large-scale heterogeneous **PeerNode** resources to provide decentralized compute capabilities, and use **GPoW**(Guarantee Proof of Work) protocol to provide trusted verifiable work proofs.
+- The **Resource** layer focuses on virtualizing and standardizing the large-scale, heterogeneous **PeerNode** resources to provide decentralized computing capabilities.
+It uses the **GPoW** (Guarantee Proof of Work) protocol to offer trustworthy, verifiable work proofs.

-The **Trust** layer utilizes the **GPoS**(Guarantee Proof of Stake) protocol to provide trusted on-chain work proof verification, settlement, and governance.
+- The **Trust** layer employs the **GPoS** (Guarantee Proof of Stake) protocol to ensure trusted on-chain verification, settlement, and governance of these work proofs.

-The **Service** layer utilizes the **PeerHVM**, **PeerDTS**, and **PeerRouting** middleware to provide services like CDN, AiDN, Routing, etc based on the trusted verifiable **PeerNodes**.
+- The **Service** layer leverages the **PeerHVM**, **PeerDTS**, and **PeerRouting** middleware to deliver services such as CDN, AiDN, and routing based on these verifiable **PeerNodes**.

-ARO combines these capabilities to build a reliable AI acceleration network, leveraging industry-best practices to maximize performance and cost efficiency.
+By integrating these technologies, ARO creates a high-performance, cost-efficient AI acceleration network grounded in industry best practices.